oracle/cloudtestdrive/DataScience/lab200/lab.md

 - Our data is ready to go.
 Now it's time to build the neural network.
 Remember, we will build an input layer of 784 neurons, then two hidden layers of 16 neurons each, and finally an output layer of 10 neurons (one for each digit).
 If this is unclear, please review the architecture at the start of the lab.
 We are using the Tensorflow and Keras open source libraries for this.

+  Notice that there is no clear methodology that can tell you from the beggining what the right size and number of hidden layers would be required.
+To be able to determine this parameters you would need to "debug" the neural network.
+Change the number of hidden layers or the size of the neurons and monitor if the loss gets lower and the accuracy increases.
+Later validate this on the test set.

   ```python
   import tensorflow as tf
   from keras.models import Sequential